Risk Assessment Management Plan (RAMP)

 - Customer Feedback and Recall Conditions

-When farmer have completed the RAMP spreadsheet, the SSOP and CCP documents, the most challenging and important aspects of the listing process are done.
+When farmers have completed the RAMP spreadsheet, the SSOP and CCP documents, the most challenging and important aspects of the listing process are done.
 These documents are then forwarded to the RAWMI board for review and they will then get back to the farmer with questions and suggestions (if any) for revision.
 Learn more about this panel of experts here.

 One of the greatest goals is to establish a track record of excellence showing that raw milk is a safe and low-risk product when done well.
 The Risk Assessment Management Plan helps to achieve that and satisfy the regulators with their often high demands.
 Every month RAWMI listed farmers submit their monthly “world class super low risk” bacteria counts which continue to build on previous years' data.
 This is the backbone of RAWMI.
 All of the listed farmers have taken this challenge personally, and their test data reflects this high standard.
 Each year the irrefutable data mounts and grows.